bzf-2018/academic-kickstart/content/home/posts.md

 [[item]]
 organization = ""
 organization_url = ""
-title = "Our Paper [\"Incremental Preference Adjustment: a Graph Theoretical Approach\"](https://baozhifeng.net/papers/vldbj20-p.pdf) is accepted by VLDB Journal.
+title = "Our Paper [Incremental Preference Adjustment: a Graph Theoretical Approach](https://baozhifeng.net/papers/vldbj20-p.pdf) is accepted by VLDB Journal.
 Our proposed techniques can be applied to any vector embedding based preference learning model and incrementally adjust the preference for every single user via a few interactions.
 A very interesting case study has also been conducted." url = "" certificate_url = "" date_start = "2020-07"